 Hello and welcome to Little Acorns!

-Our sessions run Monday to Friday, from 8.30 to 11.30.
+Our sessions run Monday to Friday from 8:30 am to 11.30 am.

 A healthy snack and milk is provided and whole group activities such as story and song time, circle games and dance and movement are incorporated into our sessions daily for the children (and staff!) to enjoy, ending each session together with our ‘goodbye’ song.